gtopba/gtopba.github.io/posts/generating-an-empty-website.rst

-.. title: Generating an empty website.
+.. title: An empty website and its folder structure.
 .. slug: generating-an-empty-website
 .. date: 2017-07-06 22:16:58 UTC+07:00
 .. tags: nikola